Born's Rule from Quantum Frequentism: Special case: infinite identical states

-Since the counter plays no role in this result, it strictly unnecessary that the spin of every particle be measured, only that infinitely many identically prepared particles be available to measure.
-However, a serious criticism of the frequentist program is that we do not perform measurements on systems containing infinitely many identically prepared particles~\cite{Caves2005}.
-In the finite case, all frequencies of events have non-zero amplitudes, and consequently non-zero probabilities of occurring, so that it seems hardly even possible to define maverick worlds in this case.
-Everett and others have ultimately argued that the only way to produce the correct Born probabilities in this case is to assign a probability measure on the universal Hilbert space, so that maverick worlds are never observed simply because one is very unlikely to find oneself in such a world.
-However, by getting rid of one postulate at the cost of gaining another, this apparent resolution stands at odds with the position of the wavefunction as a complete description of the system.
-If the theory is to be self consistent, then the structure of the wavefunction itself must account for the appearance of Born's rule.
+An immediate obstacle to the frequentist program is that one does not perform measurements on systems containing infinitely many identically prepared particles, and this was already pointed out by Farhi, Goldstone, and Gutmann ~\cite{Farhi1989} (see also~\cite{Caves2005}).
+Likewise, for finite \(N\), all frequencies of events have non-zero amplitudes, and consequently non-zero probabilities of occurring, in which case the question of whether a sequence obeys Born's rule seems ill-defined.
+Everett and others have ultimately argued that the only way to produce the correct Born probabilities for finite measurements is to assign a probability measure on the universal Hilbert space, so that maverick worlds are never observed simply because one is very unlikely to find oneself in such a world.
+However, this apparent resolution is circular, and is at odds with the notion of the wavefunction as a complete description of the system~\cite{Kent_2010, Vaidman_SEP, vaidman2022many}.
+If quantum mechanics is to be self consistent, then the structure of the wavefunction itself must account for the appearance of Born's rule.
+In the next section, we will see that we can in fact generalize the above derivation to measurements on finite, arbitrarily prepared subsystems, as long as those subsystems are embedded in an infinite environment.